jirkapok/GasPlanner/doc/standard_gases.md

 | Trimix 12/65   |  -                 | 75 - 92            | 106     | 27      |
 | Trimix 10/70   |  93 - 110          | 92 +               | 130     | 26      |

+Note: The MND is shown for UTD maximum depth for each range.

 ## Deco mixes

 | Gas            | UTD Range used / GUE Range used [m] | MOD [m] |